msabljak/Doctors_practice/README.md

 ### Database
 Pulls a specific image of Microsoft SQL Server for Ubuntu, maps an interface for communication between the container and user.
 In this case it binds the port 1433 of the user to the containers port 1433.
 It creates an image with specific credentials for work with the project and maps where the Database data can be found.
 ### Balance loader
 Pulls the latest image available for NGinx, maps the ports 4000 of the user to the port 4000 of the container and waits for the Web API to first be built.
 It also maps where to find the nginx.conf within the project and configures it correctly on the docker container.
+It also acts as an interface to the Identity Service on the port 4001.
 ### Message queuing service
 Pulls an image of Apache's ActiveMQ messaging server and maps the required ports for communication between the user and container.
 It always waits for the AMQ .
 ### Email service
 Like the Web API it pulls the latest image from the project that is located within a docker hub repository and is activated after the message queuing service is available.
+### Identity service
+Requests the latest image from docker, depends on the database to be executed first.
+Sets up the required ports for working with the rest of the solution.

 ## **Balance loading**
 Balance loading multiple services to a single database via a single interface is done with the help of NGInx technology.
 It is configured to listen for requests sent from the Web API and via a round robin system communicates between the Web API's and single database.
 It's interface is accessed on port 4000.